'The people I trust are my eyes': Hunters with disabilities hail new program

 Last year was the first time the program ran in Vermont.
 Campagna said eight mentors volunteered and seven hunters with disabilities participated.
 Tabor was among them.

-“There’s really nothing like this around here,” said Campagna, who wants to grow the program.
+“There’s really nothing like this around here,” said Campagna, who wants to expand the program.

-To sign up as a mentor or hunter, one can contact Campagna by phone at 802-363-8071, via email at vermontwheelinsportsmenhunt@gmail.com, or through Facebook at Vermont NWTF Wheelin’ Sportsmen Hunt.
+To sign up as a mentor or hunter, one can call Campagna at 363-8071, via email at vermontwheelinsportsmenhunt@gmail.com, or through Facebook at Vermont NWTF Wheelin’ Sportsmen Hunt.
 The deadline is March 9.
 Participants are responsible for their own firearms or bows, and have to buy their own licenses.
 Campagna said some equipment has been donated by Mossy Oak, a camouflage outfitter.

 The closest one to Tabor last year was Ken Jones, a turkey hunter from Proctor.